NPT and BSPT Threaded Pipe Fittings

 Suggested Applications for Straight Thread Adapters

-Fittings that use o-rings for leak-tight connections continue to gain popularity in new hydraulic system design.
+Fittings that use O-Rings for leak-tight connections continue to gain popularity in new hydraulic system design.
 The rubber-on-metal seating does not distort any metal parts and does provide a tangible “feel” when the connection is tight.
-This method of sealing also allows virtually unlimited disassemblies and reassemblies, though the o-ring should always be replaced as a precaution.
-When using o-rings, be certain that the compound used is compatible with system and environmental media.
+This method of sealing also allows virtually unlimited disassemblies and reassemblies, though the O-Ring should always be replaced as a precaution.
+When using O-Rings, be certain that the compound used is compatible with system and environmental media.